 This may be handy to have or necessary if you have kids.
 Yes, we had to do this for years and years when my girls had their braces and that was a no no. This is to remove the whole kernel, if making air fryer corn ribs you want to keep a bit of the cob on.
 This is how you do it.

-What is the easiest way to remove corn kernels?
+Easy way to remove corn kernels

 1. Cut the top 1.5″ off the tip of the corn as you see above.